turingtest37/SequencerJ.jl/docs/src/index.md

 The `resources` folder contains test images you can use to play with SequencerJ.

 ```@example 2
-using SequencerJ #hide
+using SequencerJ
+using Random
-using Images #hide
+using Images

 img = load(joinpath(@__DIR__, "..", "..","resources","bread.jpeg"))
 ```